locationtech/geomesa/docs/user/spark/providers.rst

 HBase RDD Provider
 ^^^^^^^^^^^^^^^^^^

 The ``HBaseSpatialRDDProvider`` is a spatial RDD provider for HBase data stores.
-The core code is in the ``geomesa-hbase-spark`` module, and the shaded JAR-with-dependencies (which contains all the required dependencies for execution) is available in the ``geomesa-hbase-spark-runtime-hbase2`` module.
+The code is in the ``geomesa-hbase-spark`` module, which also provides a shaded JAR-with-dependencies (which contains all the required dependencies for execution).

 .. note::